-Writer, editor, strategist, facilitator, innovator, connector, independent thinker, multiple-points-of-view perceiver, information synthesizer, advocate and public affairs expert, Steff Hedenkamp provides top-notch professional communications services, valuable creativity, and critical insight to help her clients actualize goals and objectives, communicate key messages, and manifest new success.
+Writer, editor, strategist, facilitator, innovator, connector, independent thinker, multiple-points-of-view perceiver, information synthesizer, movement builder, politico, advocate and public affairs expert, Steff Hedenkamp provides top-notch professional communications services, valuable creativity, and critical insight to help her clients and projects actualize goals and objectives, communicate key messages, and manifest new success.

-“My primary objective is to stay curious and keep learning, all the while applying my deep expertise and successful background in professional communications services to advance social entrepreneurial endeavors, solutions-based enterprises, and movements for change.”
+“My primary objective is to stay curious and keep learning, all the while applying my deep expertise and successful background in professional communications and operations to advance social entrepreneurial endeavors, solutions-based enterprises, and movements for change.”

 Steff is an entrepreneurial public affairs and operations professional.
-She brings 20 years of experience in strategy, messaging, advocacy, community engagement and stakeholder involvement efforts.
+She brings 20 years of experience in strategy, messaging, advocacy, movement building, community engagement and stakeholder involvement efforts.
 She specializes in special-project, inflection-point and launch initiatives, and is a seasoned project and program manager.
-She guides public- and private-sector clients to plan and implement actionable approaches to engage with target audiences in meaningful ways.
+She guides public- and private-sector clients to plan and implement actionable, practical approaches to engage with target audiences in meaningful ways.

 Steff is a successful strategist with significant experience.
 She clearly communicates complex ideas and programs, precisely crafting the “words and design” of creative and effective communications and public affairs tools.
 She is highly skilled at researching, designing, writing, and editing compelling ghostwritten content, key messages, talking points and speeches, backgrounders, award submissions, reports, plans, presentations, proposals, and other internal and external work product.